brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

     }
 ```

 You may notice that hardcoding `num_checkpoints` in the config file is a bit cumbersome.
-To overcome this, it is possible to dynamically set and overwrite any config value by using the `deepspeed.checkpointing.configure` method.
-This allows config values to be computed on-the-fly or specified via command line arguments.
-In this particular example, we could set the activation checkpointing values as:
+To overcome this, it is possible to dynamically set and overwrite any config value by using the [DeepSpeed API](https://deepspeed.readthedocs.io/).
+In this use case of activation checkpointing, `deepspeed.checkpointing.configure` allows the config values to be computed on-the-fly or specified via command line arguments, as:

 ```python
 def main_deepspeed():